-Each of microphone pair has their own set of controls that can be independently adjusted.
+Each microphone pair has its own set of controls that can be independently adjusted.
 The individual microphone controls are Selection, Distance, High Cut Filter, Low Cut Filter, Polarity Invert, Mute, Balance, and Level.
-For details about how to operate these controls, see "Mic Selection" on page 284.
+For details about how to operate these controls, see "Mic Selection" on page 300.